KRyan23/CycleScene/readme.md

 -   Privacy Policy - Some of the privacy policy was borrowed from [this link]() to save time on the project.
 -   The remaining content was written by myself with some minor contributions by family and friends.

-&nbsp;
+-   The quote on the main page is by a famous long distance cyclist - Heinz Stucke &nbsp;

 ### Media